fang150/fang150.github.io/_pages/about.md

 News
 ======
 * Featured article about our Distributed GPU-Accelerated Optimizer for Multiclass Classification Problems (TBA).
 2020.
-* Became a Ph.D candidate in computer science at Purdue University.
-November,2020.
+* Officially became a Ph.D candidate in computer science at Purdue University.
+November, 2020.
 * Forbes 30 Under 30 Potential Candidate in Healthcare Category.
 2020.
 * Invited to serve as a reviewer of [ICDM](http://icdm2020.bigke.org/).
 2020.
 * Book Chapter "[Parallel Optimization Techniques for Machine Learning](https://link.springer.com/chapter/10.1007/978-3-030-43736-7_13)".
 Springer.
 2020